Yabloko: History

 The party dates back to the early 1990s.
 Originally established as a public organization in 1993, it transformed into a political party in 2001.
-In 1993–2003, the party had a small faction in the State Duma; in 2003 four single-mandate deputies passed from Yabloko to the Duma: one of them joined United Russia, three joined the informal group of independent democrats.
-After the tightening of Russian legislation by 2011 only 7 registered political parties remained in Russia, among which was Yabloko.
-In 2011 the party managed to obtain the right to state funding, which allowed further functioning of the organization.
+From 1993 to 2003, the party had a small faction in the State Duma; in 2003, four single-mandate deputies passed from Yabloko to the Duma: one of them joined United Russia, and three joined the informal group of independent democrats.
+After the tightening of Russian legislation in 2011, only 7 registered political parties remained in Russia, among which was Yabloko.
+In 2011, the party managed to obtain the right to state funding, which allowed further functioning of the organization.
 As a result of the 2016 elections, the party is not receiving any state funding any further.

 Emergence of the Party (1993–2002)

 The immediate predecessor of the Yabloko party was the electoral bloc Yavlinsky-Boldyrev-Lukin, formed for the legislative elections of 1993.
 "Yabloko" is an acronym of the names of its founders: "Я" (Ya) for Grigory Yavlinsky; "Б" (B) for Yury Boldyrev, and "Л" (L) for Vladimir Lukin, with the full name meaning "Apple" in Russian.

-The bloc included several political parties: the Republican, the Social Democratic and the Russian Christian Democratic Union – New Democracy.
+The bloc included several political parties: the Republican, the Social Democratic, and the Russian Christian Democratic Union – New Democracy.
 The Yabloko bloc in the 1993 elections received 7.86% of the vote, as a result of which the Yabloko faction was created in the State Duma In January 1995 Yabloko was transformed into a public association after holding a founding congress.
 Yavlinsky became the head of the central council.
-Already during this period there were some changes in the leadership.
+Already during this period, there were some changes in the leadership.
 In 1994 part of the representatives of the Republican Party, headed by Vladimir Lysenko, left the bloc.
-At the same time the Regional Center Party from St. Petersburg joined Yabloko as a regional organization.
+At the same time, the Regional Center Party from St. Petersburg joined Yabloko as a regional organization.
 In September 1995, due to disagreements on some fundamental issues, Yury Boldyrev left the association as well.

 The Yabloko public association was able to form factions based on the results of the elections to the State Duma in 1995 and 1999.
 In 1995, in the elections to the State Duma of the 2nd convocation, the Yabloko association received 6.89% of the vote.
 In the elections of the State Duma of the III convocation in 1999 Yabloko association made an alliance with Sergei Stepashin, including him as number three of the party list.
 According to the results of the vote count, the party received 5.93% of the votes.